Corolab Investment Guide: Long-term investing

 CASE STUDY 1: INVESTING FOR RETIREMENT BY WAY OF A RETIREMENT ANNUITY

 If you are saving for retirement, we believe that Coronation Balanced Plus, our flagship pre-retirement fund, is the most suitable option for your retirement savings.
-The fund offers investors the highest exposure to growth assets and offshore exposure within Regulation 28 limits, allowing investors to maximise capital growth.
+The Fund offers investors the highest exposure to growth assets (up to 85%, with a maximum of 75% in equities) and offshore exposure (up to 45%) within Regulation 28 limits, allowing investors to maximise capital growth.

 The Coronation Retirement Annuity Fund is a personal retirement account that enables you to save tax-efficiently for retirement if you are self-employed or with which to supplement your existing occupational retirement savings if you are employed.

-Your investment in an RA must comply with Regulation 28 of the Pension Funds Act.
+Your investment in a Retirement Annuity (RA) must comply with Regulation 28 of the Pension Funds Act.
 Investing in the Coronation Balanced Plus Fund (as discussed before) is the simplest way to achieve that using Coronation’s best investment views.

 CASE STUDY 2: INVESTING FOR A LONG-TERM GOAL WITH DISCRETIONARY SAVINGS